The majority of text messages are read within the first three minutes. Not only that, text message engagement rates are 8 times higher than emails

 Inbound SMS polls

-If you don’t have a contact list that you have permission to send text messages to, set up an SMS opt-in Campaign and get people to text into your number.
+If you don’t have a contact list that you have permission to send text messages, set up an SMS opt-in Campaign and get people to text to your number.

 Using SMS opt-ins with keywords

 With SMS opt-in campaigns, your audience text in a keyword to your campaign to register their vote.
 Here’s how you can set up a campaign with CallHub.